rkoeninger/rkoeninger.github.io/articles/sure.md

 }
 ```

-So, supposedly, you can put Sure<Whatever>, and be sure you won't have a null reference to a Whatever.
+So, supposedly, you can put `Sure<Whatever>`, and be sure you won't have a null reference to a `Whatever`.

-And when you see that the method or class you're working in takes a Sure<String>, you know you don't have to worry about whether that String will be null or not.
+And when you see that the method or class you're working in takes a `Sure<String>`, you know you don't have to worry about whether that string will be null or not.
 Whoever provides that data can have the responsibility of making sure it's not null.
 Instead of everyone, everywhere in the program potentially having to worry about it.

 ```csharp
 public void NoWorries(Sure<String> sure)